Palazzetto dello Sport: History

-The venue was constructed along with the 11,500-seat Palazzo dello Sport, for the 1960 Summer Olympics, and it was inaugurated on October 1, 1957.
+The venue was constructed along with the 11,500-seat Palazzo dello Sport, for the 1960 Summer Olympics.
+It was inaugurated on October 1, 1957 with a construction cost of $425,000 (USD).
 Placed between the Auditorium Parco della Musica Ennio Morricone and the Maxxi - Museo Nazionale delle Arti del XXI secolo, the PalaTiziano is relatively close to the Olympic Stadium.
 It was designed by architect Annibale Vitellozzi.
 Vitellozzi came up with the design in the year prior.
 Its reinforced thin-shell concrete dome was engineered by Pier Luigi Nervi under the direction of Engineer Giacomo Maccagno.
 During the Olympics, the arena hosted the basketball events, among other sports.
 Since then it has also been used for volleyball matches and other events such as concerts and shows.

 Construction began in July 1956 and was completed on September 15, 1957.

 Following a long era of disuse the dome was meticulously restored and reopened in October of 2023.